Day 1, 16:00, Boston

 She swallowed the mouthful she was gnawing on.
 "No, I think we should move"

-He didn't seem fazed by her anger at all as he fastened the button of some fresh jeans and dug through her discarded options for a shirt.
+He didn't seem fazed by her objections at all as he fastened the button of some fresh jeans and dug through her discarded options for a shirt.
 "Nobody knew you by your official name.
 You came as Shelly and left as the Cat.
 None of those who survived the fire will be out to come rip your head off.
 Even if Timmy gave Hunter details about you, he will rather be looking for us in one of the Redfern's secret residences.
 As for a trail, we went on foot through some of the worst districts in Boston.
 I doubt there is one in that dirt.
-They'll expect us to have gone by car"
+They'll expect us to have taken a car"

 She wasn't convinced.
 So she did what she knew best, stood and checked the window for any sign of movement in the road below.